asikarov/VisualizedConsensus/README.md

 # VisualizedConsensus

+<h2>Setup</h2>
+Can be found at this link (currently unavailable): https://asikarov.github.io/VisualizedConsensus/

+Or alternatively:

+Set up a local development server such as https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer

+Run index.html

+replace the "127.0.0.1" with "localhost" in the url

+<h2>Usage</h2>
+There are two modes, edit mode and view mode.
+The edit mode allows you to set up the parameters of your consensus, while the view mode shows the output of the most recently run consensus algorithm.
+<h3>Edit Mode</h3>

+Add a node by typing its coordinates

+Remove a node by typing its coordinates

+Add a node by clicking on the graph

+Set the maximum number of rounds by typing it in and clicking submit

+Set the maximum number of failures by typing it in and clicking submit

+Clear the nodes, number of rounds, and number of failures

+Run the consensus algorithm

+Switch to view mode (if you have already run a consensus)

+<h3>View Mode</h3>

+Select whether the color represents rounds or real time

+See only nodes from a specific round by typing the round in and clicking select

+Switch back to edit mode

+<h2>Documentation</h2>

 Our front end consist of a simple html webpage with a styling sheet and javascript to perform functions

 For the html page we have forms and buttons so that they can trigger their corresponding javascript functiions to store user input